iMPACT-erosion/iMPACT-erosion.github.io/index.md

 iMPACT-erosion offers a comprehensive set of **interactive Jupyter Notebooks** and **Python functions** that guide users through the entire hydrological + soil erosion modelling process.
 These resources are organized into three stages: **Start, Test and Explore**

-Important: we have included links to run iMPACT Notebooks on the cloud by using [Binder](https://mybinder.org/), so that they are accessible by a web browser **without requiring any local installation**.
+We include clickable buttons to run the Notebooks instantly in your web browser [Binder](https://mybinder.org/), with **no software installation required**.
+They combine explanations, interactive maps/charts, and editable code cells to let users experiment and explore.

 ### [**1. iMPACT-Start**](https://impact-erosion.github.io/iMPACT-Start.html)